Veryyapeee/bsg-assignment/README.md

-# BEtter Software Group Recruitment task
+# Better Software Group Recruitment task

 This project was made due to the BSG recruitment task for the position of Junior Front End Developer.